Fastest land occupation in New Zealand - after five weeks, the Crown buys privately-owned waterfront property claimed by Northland iwi - NZ Herald

 It appears to be a record.
 Five weeks ago Northland's Ngati Kahu occupied a privately-owned waterside property at Taipa to which it is intrinsically linked.

-The Herald understands the price tag to be about $1.5m for the 0.8 hectare property on the banks of the Taipa River and just metres from a popular Northland beach.
+The Herald understands the price tag to be about $1.5 million for the 0.8 hectare property on the banks of the Taipa River and just metres from a popular Northland beach.

 It appears a new signal New Zealand is experiencing a seismic shift in resolution of land disputes.
 Where once the focus was Crown land and not private, the goalposts have been shifted.